American Student Assistance (ASA), a national nonprofit focused on fostering students’ understanding of post-secondary education and career pathways

-BOSTON, May 25, 2021 American Student Assistance® (ASA), a national nonprofit focused on fostering students’ understanding of post-secondary education and career pathways, announced during a virtual ceremony May 11 the “Environmental Defense Team,” a team of middle school students from Larchmont Charter School in Los Angeles, CA, were awarded third place in the national ASA Solve Together: Tomorrow’s Leaders Tackling Today’s Challenges contest.
-The school was awarded $2,500, and the team of students won $500.
-In addition, middle school teacher Hannah Choi, also from Larchmont Charter School, was recognized with the ASA Solve Together Educator Award of $1,000 for her work in teaching students about the far-reaching economic impact of COVID-19 to develop real-world solutions.
+BOSTON, May 25, 2021 American Student Assistance (ASA), a national nonprofit focused on fostering students’ understanding of post-secondary education and career pathways, announced during a virtual ceremony May 11 the “Galactic Girls,” a team of middle school students from Plouffe Academy in Brockton, Mass., had won the inaugural national ASA Solve Together: Tomorrow’s Leaders Tackling Today’s Challenges contest.
+The school was awarded $10,000, and the team of students won $1,500.

 ASA Solve Together is a national competition designed to encourage career exploration and skill-building for middle school students through project-based learning and teamwork.
 Each proposed challenge is aligned to grade-level standards so educators can incorporate them into daily learning and help students build critical foundational skills like communication, critical thinking and collaboration.
 Student teams select a career role — such as the role of a government official, restaurateur, nonprofit leader, engineer, scientist, architect — identify a challenge, develop a solution, and build and present their project.

-In addition to bragging rights and the cash prize, the students received a trophy to put in their classroom and a banner for their school.
+In addition to bragging rights and the cash prize, the school will receive a trophy and a banner to acknowledge their achievement.

 To learn more, go to asasolvetogether.org.